Top sushi restaurants in Amsterdam

 If you want to know your daikon from your dashi, this is the place to clue up on sushi and how best to enjoy it.
 Ken Sushi is all about fresh fish prepared in beautiful ways with passionate explanations about your order’s ingredients and dishes.
 At this Amsteldijk spot, you’ll be one of 12 seated at the bar as the chef prepares each dish while you watch.
 The result is playful, artistic, delicious sushi served in a friendly atmosphere.

-Situated on the famous market street Albert Cuypstraat in De Pijp, Sushi Fanatics is steadily gaining a following for its solid sushi offering at affordable prices.
+After building a solid fanbase on the famous market street Albert Cuypstraat, Sushi Fanatics opened its own bricks and mortar sushi and sake restaurant in De Pijp.
 We recommend sampling the more unusual menu items such as melt-in-your-mouth otoro (fatty tuna) to juicy botan ebi (plump shrimp).

 Asian food lovers will be at home at EN kitchen and sake bar.
 The menu is wide-ranging: you can pick your dishes or go for a set combination and let the in-house sake sommelier find the perfect accompaniment.
 Sushi aside, we recommend the grilled Wagyu beef served on a Himalayan salt plate.